Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 The APX certificate is not the achievement.
 Application is.

 This is not a completed milestone.
-It is a new baseline for how I test.
+It is a new baseline for how I approach game accessibility testing in QA.

 What is accessibility testing in games?

-What does a QA tester do for accessibility?
+What does a QA tester do for game accessibility?

-A QA tester focused on accessibility identifies player blockers before they become production risks.
+A QA tester focused on game accessibility testing identifies player blockers before they become production risks.

-This can involve stress-testing input reliability, evaluating feedback clarity and redundancy, analysing interaction strain, and writing structured accessibility-focused bug reports that clearly describe the barrier and its impact on player experience.
+This involves evaluating input reliability, feedback clarity, interaction strain, and writing structured accessibility-focused bug reports that clearly describe the barrier and its impact on gameplay.

 What is the APX Practitioner course?

-The APX (Accessible Player Experiences) Practitioner course, developed by AbleGamers , is a structured accessibility training programme focused on inclusive game design and practical implementation in development and QA workflows.
+The APX (Accessible Player Experiences) Practitioner course, developed by AbleGamers , is a structured accessibility training programme focused on inclusive game design and accessibility testing in QA workflows.

 Is accessibility the same as difficulty?